Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

     /// VIEW

     /**
-     * @param operator the operator to get the slashable bips for
+     * @param operator the operator to get the slashableProportion for
-     * @param operatorSet the operatorSet to get the slashable bips for
+     * @param operatorSet the operatorSet to get the slashableProportion for
-     * @param strategy the strategy to get the slashable bips for
+     * @param strategy the strategy to get the slashableProportion for
-     * @param timestamp the timestamp to get the slashable bips for for *
+     * @param timestamp the timestamp to get the slashableProportion for for *
-     * @return slashableBips the slashable bips of the given strategy owned by
+     * @return slashableProportion the slashable proportion in parts per 1e18 of the given strategy owned by
-     * the given OperatorSet for the given operator and timestamp */ function getSlashableBips( address operator,
+     * the given OperatorSet for the given operator and timestamp */ function getSlashableProportion( address operator,
         OperatorSet calldata operatorSet,
         IStrategy strategy,
         uint32 timestamp
-    ) external returns (uint16 slashableBips);
+    ) external returns (uint64 slashableProportion);

     /**
      * @notice Get the allocatable magnitude for an operator and strategy based on number of pending deallocations